Alone

 All those years, Sarah and I had stayed connected

-Her daughter was messenger of the bitter news;
+Her daughter was the bearer of the bitter news;

-I joined others on a video-call for funeral views.
+I joined mourners on video for funeral views.

 ===

-I started bringing in groceries I had bought.
+I carried in groceries that I had bought.

-The storm-door slammed hard on my foot, and I slipped!
+The door slammed on my foot, and shaken, I slipped!

 I yelled out in pain, but no one heard,